rawalpuneet/docdb-dotnet-starter/README.md

 make tunnel
 ```
 ### Step 5 : Build your project and Webapplication
-This command may be needed to run in a separate terminical/command promt.
+This command may be needed to run in a separate terminal/command prompt.
 ```
 dotnet build
 dotnet run
 ```

 ### Step 6 : Verity Web Apis
-Commands at Step 4 shows the address and port where Web Aplis are running.
+Commands at Step 4 shows the address and port where Web Apis are running.
 Open your favorite browser and start the following page.
 ```
 https://localhost:5001/api/Locations
 ```